caugustine2022/resume/README.md

 ### **Professional Summary**
 ----

-An ardent, proactive, result-oriented professional in Software Development Operations and Security Engineering, with over 6+ years of experience in the computing industry providing innovative solutions to complex technical problems supporting various software development and deployment operations in different environments.
-Experienced in all phases of Software Development Life Cycle, Development Operations Life Cycle, Quality Assurance Life Cycle, User Acceptance Testing, Build and Release Management, Software Configuration Management, Linux Systems Administration, Continuous Integration, Continuous Deployment, Cloud Infrastructure; Configurations, Implementations, Automation, Security, and an ISACA Certified Data Privacy Solutions Engineer.
+An ardent, proactive, result-oriented professional in Software Development Operations and Security Engineering, with over 8+ years of experience in the computing industry providing innovative solutions to complex technical problems supporting various software development and deployment operations in different environments.
+Experienced in all phases of Software Development Life Cycle (SDLC), Build and Release Management, Software Configuration Management (SCM), Continuous Integration (CI), Continuous Delivery (CD), Cloud Computing Infrastructure, Linux Systems Administration, and an ISACA Certified Data Privacy Solutions Engineer.
 Moreover, hands-on experience in tools and methodologies such as Git/GitHub, Amazon Web Services, Jenkins, Maven, SonarQube, Selenium, Ansible, Chef, Tomcat, Docker, Kubernetes, Terraform, Linux, and on-premises deployment; with added scripting proficiency in Bash, Python, Groovy, HCL, YAML, and Shell Script.
 Again, added skills in Identity Access Management, Endpoint Security, Network Security, Data Governance, and Risk Management.
 In summary, I’m persistent, detailed-oriented with excellent interpersonal and team-working skills, and passionate about contributing my technical and analytical skills to ensure operational efficiency.

 ----